-Municipality and Project Number: Newmarket (Project L11005 in the Metro Plan out years) General Info Project Location Beech St Extension Project Scope New passenger rail station and parking.
+Municipality and Project Number Newmarket (Project L11005 in the Metro Plan out years) Project Location Beech St Extension Project Scope New passenger rail station and parking.
 There is a current parking lot with a small vacant building that could be converted to a rail stop along the Downeaster line.
 Project Need Passenger rail expansion is a priority in SE New Hampshire because of the link with Boston, MA and Portland, ME.
 Expanding the multi-modal network in the region is critical for continued economic development.
 Implementation Status This is a long-range project requiring significant investment.
 Project will depend on expansion of existing rail lines to accommodate additional cars on existing trains or additional runs.
 Trains are currently at capacity and adding cars (lengthening trains) is not feasible due to track capacity limitations.
 Objectives & Anticipated Benefits Congestion Commuting patterns are affected by the proximity of the large metro areas of Boston and Portland.
 Passenger rail service could be highly effective in reducing congestion if it can be expanded.
 Multi-modal Development Enhancing the multi-modal transportation system is a primary goal in the Strafford region.
 SE New Hampshire has the richest mix of modes in the state; it needs to be developed to provide diverse transportation options.
 Accessibility Passenger rail expansion would be a major asset for the region's growing urban communities.
 This would make transit-oriented development more feasible.
 Economic Development The Amtrak Downeaster has seen record levels of passengers over the past five years.
 Those passengers are traveling for employment and recreation within and outside the region.
 Enhancing the connections to the region through passenger rail will be critical for continued economic development.
-Potential Impacts and Mitigation Strategies Environmental Impacts Air Quality There would be local air quality impacts from the train idling and re-accelerating.
+Potential Impacts and Mitigation Strategies Environmental

+Air Quality There would be local air quality impacts from the train idling and re-accelerating.
 Station design should consider ways to reduce wait times.
 Noise Passenger and freight trains already travel through this site; additional noise would be noticeable with development of a new rail stop.
 Water Quality The tracks are already active; impacts from construction of the station are unknown but the site is already developed.
-Wetlands Wetlands are present; new impacts are unknown Riparian Habitats Minimal impacts anticipated

-Municipality and Project Number:

-Newmarket (Project L11005 in the Metro Plan out years) cont.

-Floodplains Minimal impacts anticipated

-Archaeological and Cultural Resources No impacts anticipated; site is already developed

-Potential Impacts and Mitigation Strategies

-Environmental Impacts

-Prime Farmland Minimal impacts anticipated

-Species of Concern Minimal impacts anticipated

-Contamination Hazards Adjacent to one remediation site (Newmarket Dump Site on Beech Street Extension)

-Climate Change Impacts

-Flooding There are spots along the rail line between Boston and Portland that travel through coastal wetlands and are extremely vulnerable to damage from sea level rise and storm surge.
+Wetlands Wetlands are present; new impacts are unknown Riparian Habitats Minimal impacts anticipated Floodplains Minimal impacts anticipated Archaeological and Cultural Resources No impacts anticipated; site is already developed Prime Farmland Minimal impacts anticipated Species of Concern Minimal impacts anticipated Contamination Hazards Adjacent to one remediation site (Newmarket Dump Site on Beech Street Extension) Climate Change There are spots along the rail line between Boston and Portland that travel through coastal wetlands and are extremely vulnerable to damage from sea level rise and storm surge.
 Expansion of passenger rail service will need to address long-term resilience of this critical infrastructure.